 From 9/2004 to 2007 the School received $892,000 million in funding from HRSA for our Native American Center of Excellence.
 And from 2005 to 2007 the School received $952,250 in funding from HRSA for the Health Careers Opportunity Program (HCOP).

 Once again, because of NACOE we were awarded a second endowment grant from NIMHD in the amount of $4.7 million.
 An additional $3.7 million was received from HRSA for the pharmacy school’s NACOE from 7/2009 to 2017.
 Now the Endowment equals about 10 million dollars.
 Lastly, in 2018 $2.9 million was awarded to the School to reestablish its Health Careers Opportunity Program.

 Over those many years, COE and HCOP grants have provided millions of dollars in support to the Skaggs School of Pharmacy and its programs.
-The Skaggs School of Pharmacy resides administratively within the College of Health Professions and Biomedical Sciences.
+The Skaggs School of Pharmacy resides administratively within the College of Health.
 Each grant had specific objectives that have always been met, fully or in part.
 We are proud of the number of Native American students who have become practicing pharmacists, numbering about 60 to 70 students.
 We hold one of the top places for Native American enrollment in schools of pharmacy.
 The majority of Native pharmacists in Montana are graduates from our school.
 We are proud of all the individuals who have run our Diversity grants for several years including the Skaggs Scholar Program, SOKS, Scholarships for Disadvantaged Students.
 Also, Loans for Disadvantaged Students and Issksiniip, a sub award scholarship and support program from Blackfeet Community College’s HPOG grant.